likicv/usysml-test-cases/README.md

 To view the test cases please click [here](/test_cases.md), and to download the summary PDF file please click [here](/test_cases.pdf).

+**Please note: the uSysML project isn't a SysML v2 implementation.**

 ## uSysML